awsdocs/aws-cpp-developer-guide/README.md

 All content in this repository, unless otherwise stated, is Copyright © 2010-2019, Amazon Web Services, Inc. or its affiliates.
 All rights reserved.

-Except where otherwise noted, this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/) (the "License").
-Use the preceding link for a human-readable summary of the license terms.
-The full license text is available at: http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode and in the LICENSE file accompanying this repository.

 ## License Summary

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.